Blog Home / Tips & Tricks / CIMA Cuppcar Pre-Seen MCS Analysis: A Detailed Analysis

 PEST Analysis

-Broadening our lens, the PEST analysis evaluates the macro-environmental factors that influence an industry and its players.
-By examining Political, Economic, Social, and Technological dimensions, this model offers insights into the broader forces at play that can shape Cuppcar’s strategies and decisions.
+Looking at the bigger picture, a PEST analysis examines the major external factors that influence an industry and the companies within it.
+By looking at Political, Economic, Social, and Technological factors, this model offers insights into the larger forces that can shape Cuppcar’s strategies and decisions.

 Political: